andreyavramchikov/LeverX/README.md

 Developers can make Read operations on User/Task/Projects Non Authenticated Users can make Read operations as well.
-If we don't want that behavior then we should place IsAuthenticated into settings of Rest Framework and make changes in custom permission class for /register view and other views
+If we don't want that behavior then we should place IsAuthenticated into settings of Rest Framework and make change permissions to /register view and other views

 I didn't got the 9 paragraph of the task about celery task